 Since 2002, joint initiatives between CPW and GOCO have protected more than 300,000 acres of wildlife habitat and recreational opportunities across the state.
-Priorities for this initiative will be guided by Colorado's Wildlife Action Plan, CPW's 2015 Strategic Plan, and the requirements of specific funding sources.
+Priorities for this initiative will be guided by Colorado's Wildlife Action Plan, CPW's 2015 Strategic Plan, and specific funding sources.
+GOCO's contribution to this grant has been decreased in order to set aside funding for Centennial Program.

-Program priorities during FY 2021-22 include:
+Program priorities during FY 2023-24 include: